Displaying the typical summer characteristics,

 Heat index

-Throughout January, the heat index is calculated to be a very hot 35°C (95°F).
-More preventive actions are needed, risk of heat exhaustion and heat cramps is significant.
-Prolonged activity may trigger heatstroke.
+The heat index value for January is estimated at a fiery hot 35°C (95°F).
+More safety actions are required, heat exhaustion and heat cramps are probable.
+Long-term activity may precipitate heatstroke.

 Humidity

-December, with an average relative humidity of 66%, are the least humid months.
+December, with an average relative humidity of 66%.

 Rainfall